edmistond/dedmiston_11ty/post/2025/live-transcribe-iphone.md

 ## Let's Start at the Very Beginning

-It is, after all, a very good place to start.
+After all, it is a very good place to start.